FC Skonto/Cerība-46.vsk.

 FC Skonto/Cerība-46.vsk., or Skonto Cerība and Skonto FK, was a Latvian women's football club from Riga.
 It was founded in 2004 as SK Cerība-46.vsk.
 It took its later name after it was absorbed by Skonto FC in 2007, becoming its women's team.
 The team won five national championships since its debut in 2004.
 It played in the UEFA Champions League for the first time in the 2012-13 season.

-In 2013, the team changed its name to FK Olaine/Cerība 46.vsk., uniting with the amateur team FK Olaine and later apparently dropping Cerība-46.vsk from its name sometime after 2016.
+In 2013, the team changed its name to FK Olaine/Cerība 46.vsk., uniting with the amateur team FK Olaine and later apparently dropping Cerība-46.vsk from its name sometime after 2016, as the later jointly associated with the Rīgas FS team.
 Skonto was dissolved in 2016.

+As of 2026, the FK Olaine women's team fields a common team together with FK Iecava in the LuckyBet Women's Football League.